Pixel-Master/File-Find/README.md

 ## Contributing

-If you don't want to use GitHub or want to write privately, email me: [pixel_master.1@proton.me](mailto:pixel_master.1@proton.me)
+It is recommended to use the [GitHub Issue Tracker.](https://github.com/Pixel-Master/File-Find/issues) If you don't want to use GitHub or want to write privately, email me: [pixel_master.1@proton.me](mailto:pixel_master.1@proton.me)

 ### Bug reports